tomgiddings/tomgiddings-next/README.md

 End to end testing is provided via [Testcafe](https://testcafe.io/) and Chrome.
 These are run using `npm run test`, and are also included as part of a GitHub Workflow.

+## Accessibility

+As part of end to end testing, a lighthouse score of 100 for accessibility is required.

 ## Prettier and eslint

 - To run eslint: `npm run lint`.